reisdebora/awesome-databricks/README.md

 # awesome-databricks
-A curated list of awesome Databricks resources and Examples
+A curated list of awesome Databricks resources and usage examples